-The parent/guardian will be notified approximately 1-2 weeks prior to the class being taught.
-The parent/guardian must sign a consent form in order for their daughter to attend.
+The parent/legal custodian will be notified approximately 1-2 weeks prior to the class being taught.
+The parent/legal custodian must sign a consent form in order for their daughter to attend.

 IMMUNIZATION REQUIREMENTS FOR SCHOOL ATTENDANCE

 All Students are required by law to present satisfactory evidence of immunity to or immunizations against preventable communicable diseases.